zachpino/digidev-f19/week02/homework.md

 ##### Remote-Controlling Your Raspberry Pi (20 minutes)

-Hold on this for a moment!
-Waiting on classroom setup.

 Make sure you are the only one in the classroom doing this step!
 All Raspberry Pis use the same default network name, so everyone will need to do this step alone to prevent name collisions.

-Plug your SD card back into your Raspberry Pi.
-Plug it into power and turn it on, making sure that its onboard LED glows green.
+Safely eject your micro SD card, and plug it into your Raspberry Pi.
+Plug the Raspberry Pi into power and turn it on with the clicky switch if necessary, making sure that its onboard LED flashes green.
 Wait 5 minutes for everything to boot up.

-Then, on your Mac in Terminal, run the following.
+Then, on your Mac, connect to the `pddev` wifi network.
+The password is `raspberry`.
+Still on your Mac, ensure you are connected to `pddev`, open Terminal, and run the following command.

 ```
 ssh pi@raspberrypi.local